About

 HoneyGAN: Creating Indistinguishable Honeywords with Improved Generative Adversarial Networks

 Fangyi Yu, Miguel Vargas Martin.
-In European symposium on research in computer security (ESORICS) workshop: STM 2022.
+European Symposium on Research in Computer Security — STM Workshop (ESORICS), 2022.

 paper